MicrosoftDocs/entra-docs/docs/identity/devices/device-join-microsoft-entra-company-portal.md

 ## Finish the registration process

-Now that the device is in compliance in the Company Portal, you need to register your device with PSSO.
+Now that the device is in compliance with Company Portal, you need to register your device with PSSO.
 Use the tabs to register your device with PSSO using secure enclave, smart card, or password.

 ### [Secure Enclave](#tab/secure-enclave)